Cancer: Home Treatment for Constipation

 - If you have heart failure or kidney failure, talk to your doctor about what amount of fluid is right for you.

 - Schedule time each day for a bowel movement.
-Setting a daily routine, such as after breakfast, may help.
-Take your time.
-Don't be in a hurry.

 Symptoms to watch for during home treatment

 Call your doctor now or seek immediate medical care if:

 - You have new or worse belly pain.

 - You have new or worse nausea or vomiting.